Skip to content

 }

 ⚠️ Pitfall Warning: Don't forget the semicolon at the end of do-while.
-If you omit it, the compiler will parse the next line of code as the while loop's body, leading to very bizarre error messages.
-This is one of the few places in C++ where a semicolon must follow }, which is different from if, while, and for, making it easy to get mixed up.
+If you miss it, the compiler will parse the next line of code as the while loop's body, leading to potentially cryptic error messages.
+This is one of the few places in C++ where a semicolon must follow }, which is different from if, while, and for, making it easy to confuse.

-Step Three — The for Loop: The Go-To Choice When the Count Is Known
+Step 3 — The for Loop: The Top Choice for Known Counts

-When the number of iterations is known, the for loop is the clearest choice.
-It groups the initialization, condition check, and increment operation into a single line, making the loop's range visible at a glance:
+When the number of loops is known, the for loop is the clearest choice.
+It concentrates initialization, condition checking, and increment operations into one line, making the scope of the loop immediately visible:

 cpp